The HyperTexts

 Here's another eerie similarity, in an excerpt from The New Yorker: Please keep in mind that Trump signs his name with a Sharpie, while Mussolini evidently used something less "sharp."
 If we allow for the difference in instruments, the likeness is even more remarkable.

 Ruth Ben-Ghiat, an American-born professor of Italian history at New York University, specializes in male menace.
 What interests her is the manufactured drama of world-historical strongmen—their mannerisms, speech patterns, stagecraft, and mythomania.
 Late last year, Ben-Ghiat had just published a book called Italian Fascism’s Empire Cinema, about the years of Benito Mussolini, when another spectacle wrested her attention.
 One of the candidates for the American Presidency was looking a lot like her principal academic subject.
 As President Obama put it, the United States now had its own “homegrown authoritarian.”
-Earlier this week, Ben-Ghiat sat at a table in her office, at N.Y.U.’s Casa Italiana, on Twelfth Street, inspecting two signatures on the screen of her laptop.
+During her comparison of the pair Ben-Ghiat sat at a table in her office, at N.Y.U.’s Casa Italiana, on Twelfth Street, inspecting two signatures on the screen of her laptop.
 One of them belonged to Donald Trump, the other to Mussolini.
 The scrawls—loopy, cursive, steepled—looked so similar that they seemed to blur together.

 It bears noting that Italy was the epicenter of the novel coronavirus pandemic in Europe and that the United States is now the global epicenter.
 People of faith once voted for Mussolini and Hitler.
 We all know what happened to Italy and Germany as a result.
 Is the coronavirus a random act of nature, or perhaps a judgment on Americans for electing a president who is the exact opposite of Jesus Christ in every way, and therefore the definition of an Antichrist?
 Each reader will have to form his/her own conclusions, but the Bible does say that God's wrath will be poured out on those who support Antichrists, and that one form of that wrath will be a terrible plague.
 And the Bible doesn't say there will be only one Antichrist, but many Antichrists in the last days (1 John 2:18).
 Other Antichrists have been defeated via terrible world wars, but this one can be defeated democratically, at the polls.
 If you are a person of faith who believes the Bible, you may want to consider the MANY startling connections of Trump and his family to the number 666, as explained on this page: Is Donald Trump the Antichrist?